Jeffreymaniac/usefulwebcode/README.md

-# WebAPIHelper
+# HTML, CSS, JS useful code
-WebAPIHelper is a tool I made that allows you to easily add some APIs to your website, without having to look at pages of documentation.
+This is a thing I made that gives you some useful code to add to your website.